 The proposed framework can be used to optimize any differentiable pair of analysis and synthesis transforms in combination with any differentiable perceptual metric.
-Here, we optimized two types of transforms: a set of linear analysis and synthesis transforms operating on 16×16 pixel blocks (in this case, θ and φ consist only of the filter coefficients) and a 16×16 block GDN transform with the approximate inverse defined above.
-We optimized for two types of distortion metrics, mean squared error (MSE) and distance in the NLP domain [4].
+Here, we consider two types of transform: a linear analysis and synthesis transform operating on 16×16 pixel blocks (in this case, θ and φ each only consist of 256×256 filter coefficients), and a 16×16 block GDN transform with the approximate inverse defined above (with θ and φ consisting of filter coefficients and normalization parameters, as defined above).
+We optimized each of these for two distortion metrics: mean squared error (MSE) and distance in the NLP domain [4].
 Each combination of transform and distortion metric was optimized for different values of λ .

-We also include a fixed linear transform, the 16×16 discrete cosine transform (DCT), which serves as a baseline.
-For DCT results, we also include a dead-zone quantizer (i.e., uniform, except for a different-size bin around zero), which is commonly used to improve rate-distortion performance.
+We also include a fixed linear transform, the 16×16 discrete cosine transform (DCT), with or without dead-zone quantization, serving as a baseline.
 All other codes (i.e., those optimized in our framework) are constrained to use uniform quantization.

-The marginal densities $p{\hat{y}i}$ were nonparametrically modeled using piecewise linear functions.
-We used the Adam algorithm [12], a variation of stochastic gradient descent, and a large collection of images from the ImageNet database [2] to perform all optimizations.
-For each step of the optimization, we used a randomly selected mini-batch of 4 images of 128×128 pixels.
-Note that, for each value of λ , we optimize a separate transform.
-Each optimization takes two to three days
+We used the Adam algorithm [11], a variant of stochastic gradient descent, to optimize all codes over a large collection of images from the ImageNet database [2], initializing the parameters randomly.
+For each optimization step, we used a randomly selected mini-batch of 4 images of 128×128 pixels.
+To prevent overfitting to the training database, we performed all evaluations on a separate set of test images.2